EsakaK/USTC-TD/README.md

 ## Code
-We provide the code of PSNR/MS-SSIM calculation, color space conversion between YUV420 and RGB (BT.709), and drawing image/video RD-curves benchmarked on USTC-TD in `code`.
+We provide the code of PSNR/MS-SSIM calculation, and drawing image/video RD-curves benchmarked on USTC-TD in `code`.

 ## Contact
 If you have any questions or advice on these datasets, please contact us: